Topological regularity of Busemann spaces of nonpositive curvature: Proofs

 Regarding the finite-dimensionality conjecture (1), Berestovski\v i \cite{Be:dim} proved it under the assumption of a lower Alexandrov curvature bound or the assumption that any small metric ball is convex.
 The latter condition is weaker than an upper Alexandrov curvature bound and a local Busemann curvature bound (see \cite{BHR} for further generalization).
 Compare with Proposition \ref{prop:dim}.

 Regarding the manifold conjecture (2), the dimension $\le 2$ case was proved by Busemann \cite{Bu:geo}, the dimension $3$ and $4$ cases were proved by Krakus \cite{Krak} and Thurston \cite{Th:g}, respectively.
 The dimension $\ge 5$ case still remains open.
 In general, it is only known that any finite-dimensional G-space is a homogeneous ANR homology manifold (\cite{Th:g}, \cite{BHR}).
-Here \textit{(topological) homogeneity} means that any two points have homeomorphic neighborhoods.
+Here \textit{(topological) homogeneity} means that any point can be moved to any other point by a self-homeomorphism of the space.

 The manifold conjecture was also proved under several curvature bounds.
 See Berestovski\v i's results \cite{Be:one}, \cite{Be:up} for Alexandrov curvature bounds and Andreev's results \cite{An:prf}, \cite{An:norm} for a Busemann curvature bound.
 In these cases, more rigid geometric structures (Riemannian or Finsler-like structures) were obtained, which can be viewed as the special cases of more general results (see Section \ref{sec:prob} and references therein).
 Pogorelov \cite{Po} also proved both conjectures by assuming some regularity of distance function and obtained a Finsler structure.